nskybytskyi/nskybytskyi.github.io/education.md

     - first diploma at national olympiad;

-      <small>I easily qualified for IMC, but decided not to go there.
-This year was funny because so did all top three contestans, resulting in the selected and actual team having only one member in common.</small>
+      <small>I easily qualified for IMC but decided not to go there.
+This year was funny because so did all top three contestants, resulting in the selected and actual team having only one member in common.</small>

 - 2019 (junior):